Lewis & Clark Baseball League

 The Lewis & Clark Baseball League, or LCBL, was a collegiate summer baseball league comprising teams of the top college players from the St. Louis metropolitan area and beyond.
-Founded by Nicholas R. A. Mahrt in 2013, this upstart amateur baseball season runs from June through early August in the St. Louis metropolitan area.
-It is a non-profit organization and the charter member of the Commonwealth Leagues United — a nationwide collection of baseball leagues that put the emphasis on student-athlete's summer work/study opportunities.
-Players are not paid, as to maintain their college eligibility and amateur status; their ages range from 18 to 23.
+Founded by Nicholas R. A. Mahrt in 2013, this amateur baseball league runs from June through early August in the St. Louis metropolitan area.
+It was a non-profit organization and the charter member of the Commonwealth Leagues United — a nationwide collection of baseball leagues that put the emphasis on student-athlete's summer work/study opportunities.
+Players were not paid, as to maintain their college eligibility and amateur status; their ages ranged from 18 to 23.

 About the League

-Players choose to exclusively compete during the week or on the weekends; breaking the teams into two even conferences, the Lewis and the Clark.
-Teams are scheduled to play 36 games over an eight-week season, culminating in an early-August playoff.
-The playoffs consist of a best-of-three Discovery Cup Series, matching the two division winners in the Lewis Conference and the two in the Clark Conference.
-After the best of the weekend and weekday are crowned, these conference champions meet in a one-game, winner-take-all title game.
+Players chose to exclusively compete during the week or on the weekends; breaking the teams into two even conferences, the Lewis and the Clark.
+Teams were scheduled to play 36 games over an eight-week season, culminating in an early-August playoff.
+The playoffs consisted of a best-of-three Discovery Cup Series, matching the two division winners in the Lewis Conference and the two in the Clark Conference.
+After the best of the weekend and weekday are crowned, the conference champions met in a one-game, winner-take-all title game.
 The current league champions, the winners of the 2014 Corps of Discovery Cup, are the Voyagers.

 Miller Orthopedics serves as the platinum sponsor for the Lewis & Clark Baseball League.
 As a former pupil of world-renowned surgeon Dr. James Andrews, Dr. Mark Miller provides sports medicine support to the finest athletes in the region.
 Should the need arise, LCBL players will experience the same level of medical expertise as members of the St. Louis Rams and St. Louis Cardinals.

 There are opportunities for individuals to seek sponsors, internal positions with the LCBL (field and gameday operations), and part-time employment/internships with local companies.
 Those that play exclusively on the weekend (Lewis Conference) can even maintain a 40-hour/week schedule and still play all their team's games.

 Player registration annually opens in November of the previous year; it triggers the official recruitment period, where student-athletes can commit to playing with a particular LCBL team.
 The league has grown from four teams to eight and will reach its peak expansion of 14 teams in 2016.

 It was announced in early 2017 that the league folded.